 Outreach programmes will be developed to target specific groups.
-They will target groups at Kitengela triangle, institutions (schools and hotels) within Nairobi City, and slums around the park.
-These programmes will be aimed at educating the community on the role of wildlife in Kenya's economy, the importance of wildlife, dangers of polluting the environment, the need to live in a clean environment, and various wildlife species and their importance.
+They will target the community at Kitengela triangle, institutions (schools and hotels) within Nairobi City, and slums around the park.
+These programmes will be tailored to educate the community on challenges such as river pollution, bushmeat poaching, human wildlife conflict mitigation and other practical conservation challenges.
 Video shows, posters, and educational tours will be used to expose these special groups to the importance of the park.